greatwhiteape/dashboard-starter/README.md

 ## Gulf of Maine Research Institute
 Based on Scotch.io starter-node-angular (https://github.com/scotch-io/starter-node-angular)

-This is a repo for a starter appliation for a Single Page MEAN Stack application.
+This is a repo for a starter appliation for a MEAN Stack dashboard application.
 Just download and install and you have a good foundation for building application.

 ## Requisites
 - Ruby installed w/ required gems <- Used for Compass/Sass